Michael Letterman, Ph.D., M.B.A.

 Michael Letterman has more than 30 years of executive, managerial, and technological experience in business and technology.
 Prior to CORTAC, he founded U.S. Datacomm, Inc., an information technology consulting and firewall development firm.
 Letterman serves on the Advisory Board for 119Frontline, a 501(c)3 non-profit organization that provides PTSD and counseling services for law enforcement, military, and first responders.

-Jeremy received his bachelor of science in Criminal Justice from Ball State University.
+Jeremy received his Bachelor of Science in Criminology from Ball State University.

 Scott Leftwich joined the CORTAC Team in 2010 as a founder and military advisor.
 He is currently the CEO of Nashville-based healthcare company, InterMedHx.
 Following six years with Anakam, Inc., an identity management and security software company, where he served as Chief Operating Officer.
 He was instrumental in building the company from start up to being recognized as #116 on the 2010 INC 500 list of America’s fastest growing companies.
 Anakam’s second factor authentication product set was named #3 of the Top Ten Hot Security Products in Healthcare for 2010.
 The company was acquired by Equifax, Inc. in October of 2010.